August 17 - 26, 2012

 There should be water all over the place.
 I don't foresee any problems.

 The weather in the Sierra Nevada can be very nice at higher elevations, but will be warm in the lower portions of our trek - mostly the last two days.
-Daytime highs will be in the 70s or low 80s with nighttime lows in the upper 40s and low 50s.
+Daytime highs will be in the 70s or even the low 80s with nighttime lows in the mid 40s and low 50s.
+There might be one or two nights of temps in the high 30s.
+Be prepared!
 Click the names of the various campsites below to get spot weather forecasts.
 You will probably only need a cool weather sleeping bag.
 I'm hoping to be able to take my 40° bag.

 The Hike